austinmurry/Warren-Letters-Team-1/WBLL-review-2021-12-19.md

 ### Closing Comments
 You have done an amazing job with this project and you were one of the most dedicated and well-coordinated teams I've had the pleasure to work with.
-Because you work was solid from the beginning and the markup and schema were so strong, that's why I'm making a point of wanting you to feature them on this project, knowing that it will have a long life in helping to educate future students and scholars and readers about Behrend history.
+Because your work was solid from the beginning and the markup and schema were so strong, that's why I'm making a point of wanting you to feature them on this project, knowing that it will have a long life in helping to educate future students and scholars and readers about Behrend history.